This set of Aerospace Materials and Processes Multiple Choice Questions & Answers (MCQs) focuses on “Heat Treatment Terms”.

 3. Carburizing is ideally carried out on steels that have less than __________ carbon content.

 Explanation: Carburizing is a process in which carbon is added to steel, by heating it in contact with a carbon-bearing material at a high temperature.
 Carburizing Is ideally carried out on steels that have less than 25% carbon content.

 4. Annealing a metal ________ its internal strains.

 Explanation: Annealing a metal is heating it uniformly and then cooling it slowly.
 This alters the internal arrangement of atoms.
 Annealing is known to remove internal strains and decrease the hardness of the metal.

 Explanation: In casehardening, the material has to first undergo carburizing.
 Then, the material is subjected to heat treatment.
-This is done to harden the the surface of the material.
-Critical range is a range of temperature at which the structure of a metal changes.
+This is done to harden the surface of the material.
+Critical range is a range of temperatures at which the structure of a metal changes.

 6. In the process of hardening of steel, the metal has to be heated to a temperature ______ the critical range.

 Explanation: In the process of hardening of steel, the metal has to be heated to a temperature above the critical range.
 Hardening increases the strength of the material.
 In order to alter the internal atomic structure of the steel to change its properties, heating it above the critical range is required.

 7. Normalizing is a heat treatment carried out on all metals.